PengChen11/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms for code 301
 Part of growing as a programmer is to practice, practice, practice.
 Throughout Code Fellows 301 course, I will complete a set of daily code challenges.
 Each set will contain up to ten problems.

-# data-structures-and-algorithms for code 401
-## 1. Reverse an Array

 ## Challenge
 <!-- Description of the challenge -->
 write a function to take an array as input, output an array with elements in reversed order